limbernie/limbernie.github.io/_posts/2018-10-24-bsidestlv-misc.md

 That's all.
 No more no less.

 How do we crack this challenge then?
-Remember Python's axiom?
-Everything is an object.
-CPython provides [special methods](https://docs.python.org/3/reference/datamodel.html#special-method-names) to set or get attributes in/from an object.
+Remember Python's axiom? _Everything is an object_.
+CPython provides [special methods](https://docs.python.org/3/reference/datamodel.html#special-method-names) to get/set attributes from/in an object.
 Essentially, CPython allows shortcuts or syntactic sugar for a simple statement such as `import os`.
 Under the hood, it's all special methods and/or special attributes at work.

 For example, let's say you want to assign the integer `1` to variable `a`.
 This is how you do it in Python 2.7.